Jivrus/community-boxes/README.md

 # community-boxes
-This repository houses all box development from open developer community
+This repository houses all box development from the open developer community

+# Local Setup

+# Unit Testing

+# Integration Testing

+# Publishing